 Further, we would like the definition of derelict building to be expanded to include buildings that are not completed to the Code of Virginia Sec.
 15-2.907.1.
-VML supports additional authority to deal with blight in both residential and commercial properties.
+VML supports additional authority to deal with blight in both residential and commercial properties including the authority for all localities to create a vacant building registry

-VML supports strengthening the minimum property maintenance code.
+VML supports strengthening the minimum property maintenance code which is optional for local governments to adopt.